Upper School Curriculum Guide

 AP LANGUAGE AND COMPOSITION

 AP Language and Composition is the regular-track English course for juniors.
 The course is an introduction to rhetoric and to the theory and practice of persuasive writing and speech.
-To explore and analyze rhetorical structure, style, and modes, we will study a wide range of rhetorical works – speeches, essays, nonfiction narratives, – as well as some literary works that are polemical or convey a social message.
+To explore and analyze rhetorical structure, style, and modes, we will study a wide range of rhetorical works – speeches, essays, nonfiction narratives – as well as some literary works that are polemical or convey a social message.
 To practice and experiment with various rhetorical modes, students will write regular compositions, both short and long form.
 For example, students will write one research paper and one personal narrative essay.
-We will also complete timed-writing assignments in response to AP-style prompts.
+They will also complete timed-writing assignments in response to AP-style prompts.
 Students will learn to construct and support effective arguments, an ability essential to success in any academic, professional, or public setting.
 Papers will be evaluated for clarity and quality of argument, effective and logical organization, use of appropriate supportive evidence, engaging and varied sentence structure and vocabulary, and overall facility with the English language.
-Above all, we will strive to become profound thinkers, to go beyond assignments and the daily grind, and to become students of humanity and informed, active, and free-thinking citizens.
+Above all, they will strive to become profound thinkers, to go beyond assignments and the daily grind, and to become students of humanity and informed, active, and free-thinking citizens.
 (1 unit; Grade 11; required)

 AP LITERATURE AND COMPOSITION